Brunch & Batter

 Jump to Recipe Print Recipe

-Rich, creamy, and decadent malted milk hot chocolate is the hot chocolate you didn't know you needed.
-Malted milk powder is mixed in to add richness and body and takes the chocolate flavor to the next level.
-This hot chocolate is not for the faint at heart, it's intense, velvety texture is for true chocolate lovers.
+Rich, creamy, and Decadent Malted Milk Hot Chocolate is the hot chocolate you didn't know you needed.
+Malted milk powder is mixed in to add richness and body, and takes the chocolate flavor to the next level.
+This hot chocolate is not for the faint of heart, it's intense, velvety texture is for true chocolate lovers.

 Malted milk hot chocolate in a grey mug with whipped cream and snowman marshmallows.

 This malted milk hot chocolate uses just a few ingredients, including real chocolate (instead of cocoa powder), malted milk powder, espresso powder, and milk.
-It's thick, and creamy and has an intense chocolate flavor that will make you swoon.
-Yes-swoon.
+It's thick and creamy with an intense chocolate flavor that will make you swoon.
+Yes-swoon!

 Just a few ingredients are needed to transform your next cup of hot chocolate into a cozy mug of happiness.